 This eyebrow pen, lets you draw feather-like, natural-looking brows for all-day wear without going through the needle.
 Eyebrow Pen could be confused for a skin-care product as it touts aloe, sunflower oil, and CBD oil – all to help nourish your brows and the skin underneath them.

 What is brow microblading?

 The semi-permanent procedure will be quick.
-It’s actually the numbing cream which takes most of the time (50mins), you’ll be finished in under 2 hours.
-There is therefore more of a scratching noise, rather than a buzz of a tattoo gun that pierces the skin so deeply.
+It’s actually the numbing cream that takes most of the time (50mins), you’ll be finished in under 2 hours.
+There is, therefore, more of a scratching noise, rather than a buzz of a tattoo gun that pierces the skin so deeply.

 The overall effect more closely resembles the sort of brow you’d find on any given Instagram influencer with realistic-looking brow hairs that don’t wash off.

 Microblading is a specialized hand-controlled method that implants pigment not in the deep layer of skin, but more on the surface in order to resemble eyebrow hair.
 Microblading is ideal for someone who has experienced hair loss and wants to achieve very natural-looking brows.

 Microblading isn’t only reserved for thin, sparse brows — even if you’re blessed with naturally full ones.
 Something else to consider, if you’re prone to keloids, or have eczema or rosacea, then microblading may not be for you, and it’s also not a great idea for anyone who’s pregnant or breastfeeding.